-

 Public limited liability companies are managed by a board of directors – consisting of more than one individual – but may have a sole director provided that their share capital does not exceed EUR 200,000.
 The board of directors may take one of three governance models:

-• single board
+- single board

-• single board of directors, comprising an audit committee
+- single board of directors, comprising an audit committee

-• two-tier board, comprising an executive board of directors and a general and supervisory board.
+- two-tier board, comprising an executive board of directors and a general and supervisory board.

 2. What is the role of non-executive or supervisory directors?

-Any governance model allows for the board of a company to comprise both executive directors and non-executive directors (or roles akin to those of executive and non-executive directors).
-Executive directors and non-executive directors are subject to the same duties, however executive directors discharge their duties by having an executive role within the company, whereas non-executive directors discharge their duties by exercising a general oversight of the executive directors’ management.
+Any governance model allows for the board of a company to comprise both executive directors and non- executive directors (or roles akin to those of executive and non-executive directors).
+Executive directors and non- executive directors are subject to the same duties, however executive directors discharge their duties by having an executive role within the company, whereas non-executive directors discharge their duties by exercising a general oversight of the executive directors’ management

 3. Who can be appointed as a director?

 Both private individuals and legal persons, such as corporations, are eligible to be appointed for directorship positions.
-This is specifically established for public limited companies and is also accepted practice in relation to private limited liability companies (although there is case law which rejects this possibility).
+This is specifically established for public limited liability companies and is also accepted practice in relation to private limited liability companies (although there is case law which rejects this possibility).
 In the event that a legal person is appointed as a director, it must appoint a private individual to represent it.
 The legal person will share liability with the private individual appointed to represent it.

 A director is not required to be a shareholder in the company and does not need to be resident in Portugal or a Portuguese national.
 However, a foreign director will need to obtain a Portuguese Tax Identification Number (NIF).
+Minors, incapacitated persons or persons pronounced legally incapable by the courts are not eligible to act as directors.

 4. How is a director appointed?